multiversx/mx-ide-vscode/README.md

 ```

 The installation can also be performed from Visual Studio Code's user interface, by running the command `Install from VSIX`.

+## Extension Settings

+This extension contributes the following settings:

+* `elrond.ideFolder`: base folder for tools.
+* `elrond.downloadMirror`: download mirror for tools and dependencies.
+* `elrond.restApi.port`: port of REST API (node-debug).